-I am a Mother of nine, but only two made it to my arms.
+I am a mother of nine, but only two made it to my arms.
 My expectations of motherhood were framed by loss.
-The slow inking of a second line was my warning against hope.
+So you could say I am full of mother love.
+The slow sinking of a second line was my warning against hope.
 Never get comfortable, never assume – every kick and curl could be the last.
 As my body betrayed me and I was no longer able to hide the bloom, public acknowledgement viable pregnancy was a form of slow torture.
 Caught in a certainty that if I dared to let myself hope and to love I would lose it all, I split myself in two.
 The lies my mind sold me, this bargain with anxiety, was my navigation of grief and fear in a pregnancy after loss.
 It is no surprise, therefore, that the same moment my first child drew breath, those defences crumbled and my mind crumbled with it.
 My diagnosis was (and is) of severe perinatal OCD (Obsessive Compulsive Disorder).

 I have released the brake and watched the car roll